sherinmatt/sql_challenge/README.md

   ## Next for the Analysis part:
-    * Listed the following details of each employee: employee number, last name, first name, sex, and salary.
+    * Listed the following details of each employee:
+      ** employee number, last name, first name, sex, and salary.
     * Listed the first name, last name, and hire date for employees who were hired in 1986.
-    * Listed the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.
+    * Listed the manager of each department with the following information:
+      ** department number, department name, the manager's employee number, last name, first name.
-    * Listed the department of each employee with the following information: employee number, last name, first name, and department name.
+    * Listed the department of each employee with the following information:
+      ** employee number, last name, first name, and department name.
     * Listed the first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
     * Listed all employees in the Sales department, including their employee number, last name, first name, and department name.
     * Listed all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
-    * Lastly, I  listed the frequency count of employee last names, in descending order
+    * Lastly, listed the frequency count of employee last names, in descending order

 # Inspiration
 * Rutger Data Science Bootcamp